hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/020_Finite_vs_Infinite_Stream_Processing.md

 ### Finite aka.
 Batch Processing

-Finite (batch) processing is the simpler variant where you provide one or more pre-existing datasets and order Jet to mine them for interesting information.
+Finite stream (batch) processing is the simpler variant where you provide one or more pre-existing datasets and order Jet to mine them for interesting information.
 The most important workhorse in this area is the "group and aggregate" operation: you define a classifying function that computes a grouping key for each item of the dataset and an aggregate operation that will be performed on all the items in each group, yielding one result item per distinct key.

 ### The Importance of "Right Now"